octobercms/docs/3.x/extend/services/resizer.md

 ## Introduction

 October CMS ships with an image resizer that lets you change the shape and size of supported images.

+## Resize a File on Disk

 To resize an image, use the `open` method on the `Resizer` facade to target a file path.

 ```php
 $image = Resizer::open('path/to/image.jpg');